symbol/symbol-docs/source/guides/namespace/registering-a-subnamespace.rst

 Prerequisites
 *************

-- Finish :doc:`registering a namespace guide <registering-a-namespace>`
+- Complete :doc:`registering a namespace <registering-a-namespace>` guide.
-- Have one :ref:`account with network currency <setup-creating-a-test-account>` and at least one namespace

 *************************
 Method #01: Using the SDK